Computing Threshold Budgets in Discrete-Bidding Games: Introduction

 \section{Introduction}

 Two-player zero-sum {\em graph games} are a central class of games.
 A graph game proceeds as follows.
 A token is placed on a vertex and the players move it throughout the graph to produce an infinite play, which determines the winner of the game.
 The central algorithmic problem in graph games is to identify the winner and to construct winning strategies.
-One key application of graph games is {\em reactive synthesis}~\cite{PR89}, in which the goal is to synthesize a reactive system that satisfies a given specification no matter how the environment behaves.
+One key application of graph games is {\em reactive synthesis}~\cite{PR89}, in which the goal is to synthesize a {\em reactive system}, namely a policy for interacting with an adversarial environment, that satisfies a given specification no matter how the environment behaves.

-Two orthogonal classifications of graphs games are according to the {\em mode} of moving the token and according to the players' {\em objectives}.
+Two orthogonal classifications of graph games are according to the {\em mode} of moving the token and according to the players' {\em objectives}.
 For the latter, we focus on two canonical qualitative objectives.
 In {\em reachability} games, there is a set of target vertices and \PO wins if a target vertex is reached.
 In {\em parity} games, each vertex is labeled with a parity index and an infinite path is winning for \PO iff the highest parity index that is visited infinitely often is odd.
 The simplest and most studied mode of moving is {\em turn-based}: the players alternate turns in moving the token.
 We note that reactive synthesis reduces to solving a turn-based parity game.
-Other modes include {\em concurrent} and {\em probabilistic} moves (see \cite{AG11}).
+Examples of other modes of moving are {\em concurrent} and {\em probabilistic} moves (see \cite{AG11}).

-We study \emph{bidding graph games}~\cite{LLPU96,LLPSU99}, which use the following mode of moving: both players have budgets, and in each turn, an auction (bidding) determines which player moves the token.
+We study \emph{bidding graph games}~\cite{LLPU96,LLPSU99}, which apply the following mode of moving: both players have budgets, and in each turn, an auction (bidding) determines which player moves the token.
 Concretely, we focus on {\em Richman bidding} (named after David Richman): in each turn, both players simultaneously submit bids that do not exceed their available budget, the higher bidder moves the token, and pays his bid to the lower bidder.
 Note that the sum of budgets stays constant throughout the game.
 We distinguish between {\em continuous}- and {\em discrete}-bidding, where in the latter, the granularity of the players' bids is restricted.
-The central questions in bidding games revolve around the {\em threshold budgets}, which is a necessary and sufficient initial budget for winning the game.
+The central questions in bidding games revolve around the {\em threshold budgets}, namely a necessary and sufficient initial budget for winning the game.